xionxiao/kantv/README.md

 ### Highlight

-As far as I know, probably be the first <a href="https://github.com/zhouwg/ggml-hexagon/discussions/18">open-source implmentation of ggml-qnn/ggml-hexagon</a>
+As far as I know, probably be the first <a href="https://github.com/zhouwg/ggml-hexagon/discussions/18"> open-source ggml-hexagon backend for llama.cpp on Qualcomm's Hexagon NPU equipped phone</a>

 ### Supported Chipset